OndrejKutil/OndrejKutil/README.md

 ## 👋 Hi, I’m Ondřej Kutil

 I’m a student of IT & Finance based in Prague.
-I build data-driven tools that combine financial insight with backend logic, automation, and visual storytelling.
+I build data-driven systems that combine financial insight with backend logic, automation, and visual storytelling.

 ---